-Melissa started working as a Research Associate (Wissenschaftliche Mitarbeiterin) as part of the ActiveLearn project at the University of Oldenburg in February 2017, and is a COER Administration Assistant.
-She has began her PhD in 2017, with the focus 'Facilitating student engagement through educational technology in K-12', supervised by Prof. Dr. Olaf Zawacki-Richter.
+Melissa recently began working as an EPPI-Reviewer Support Officer at the University College London.
+Prior to this, she worked as a Research Associate (Wissenschaftliche Mitarbeiterin) as part of the ActiveLearn project at the University of Oldenburg from 2017-2020.
+She has handed in her PhD in January 2020, with the focus 'Facilitating student engagement through educational technology in K-12', supervised by Prof. Dr. Olaf Zawacki-Richter.
 Melissa was also a Teaching Assistant in the Master of Distance Education course, offered by the University of Oldenburg in conjunction with UMUC Maryland, and is currently a Teaching Assistant in the Master of Management of Technology Enhanced Learning.

 Melissa studied a Bachelor of International Studies (History/Politics), a Diploma in Languages (German) and a Graduate Diploma in Education (Secondary) at the University of Adelaide, Australia.
 She worked for 10 years as a high school teacher in South Australia, predominantly of German, Humanities, English and IT, as well as a Coordinator of Humanities and Foreign Languages, Year 8 Coordinator and Acting Coordinator of IT.
 Melissa then completed a Graduate Certificate in eLearning from the University of New England, and graduated in 2016 with a Master of Education from the University of Adelaide.

 Melissa is a peer reviewer for Educational Research Review, Computers & Education, Australasian Journal of Educational Technology, Distance Education, eLeed Journal and the Association for the Advancement of Computing in Education.
 Peer review statistics are available on her Publons profile.